vtex-apps/google-tag-manager/docs/README.md

 We, by default, blacklist the `html` ID, which automatically blocklists all the tags, variables and triggers of the type `customScripts`.
 The main consequence of this blocklist is that **Custom HTML tags will not be triggered**.

+>⚠️ **Warning**
+>
-:warning: The HTML blacklist is VTEX Google Tag Manager app's default.
+> The HTML blacklist is VTEX Google Tag Manager app's default.
 If you want to disable this restriction go to `https://{accountName}.myvtex.com/admin/apps/vtex.google-tag-manager@2.x/setup` and check the toggle below.

 <img src="https://user-images.githubusercontent.com/11340665/103930428-7c762e80-50fd-11eb-9cab-bc9e542b4dbf.png">